Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Structured Treatment Interruptions

-Adult trials demonstrated significantly higher morbidity and mortality in participants randomized to undergo structured treatment interruptions than in participants who received continuous ART.6 Current Department of Health and Human Services guidelines recommend against planned long-term structured treatment interruptions in adults (see Discontinuation or Interruption of Antiretroviral Therapy in the Adult and Adolescent Guidelines).
+Scheduled periods during which ART is not given, known as “structured treatment interruptions,” were once considered a potential strategy to provide patients with time off ART, potentially reducing toxicity, costs, and drug-related treatment failures.
+Randomized clinical trials of adults with HIV have demonstrated that structured treatment interruptions are associated with significantly higher morbidity and mortality compared to continuous ART.6 Current Department of Health and Human Services guidelines recommend against planned long-term structured treatment interruptions in adults (see Discontinuation or Interruption of Antiretroviral Therapy in the Adult and Adolescent Antiretroviral Guidelines).

 Short-Cycle Treatment Strategies

-One approach, called short-cycle therapy (SCT), schedules 4-day treatment interruptions, rather than waiting to restart ART after CD4 decline or other adverse events.
-In one proof-of-concept study (ATN015), 32 participants (aged 12–24 years) underwent short cycles of 4 days on/3 days off ART.18 Participants had at least 6 months of documented viral suppression below 400 copies/mL and CD4 count above 350 cells/mm3 and were receiving protease inhibitor-based ART.
-Participants demonstrated good adherence to the schedule, but 12 participants (37.5%) developed confirmed viral load rebound >400 copies and a total of 18 participants (56%) came off study; there was no impact on the CD4 counts.
+One approach, called short-cycle therapy (SCT), schedules 4-day treatment interruptions, rather than waiting to restart ART after CD4 cell count declines or other AEs occur.
+In one proof-of-concept study (ATN015), 32 participants (aged 12 years–24 years) underwent short cycles of 4 days on/3 days off ART.19 Participants had at least 6 months of documented viral suppression (HIV RNA <400 copies/mL) and CD4 counts above 350 cells/mm3 and were receiving protease inhibitor-based ART.
+Most participants demonstrated good adherence to the schedule, but 12 participants (37.5%) developed confirmed viral load rebounds >400 copies/mL, and a total of 18 participants (56%) came off study.
+SCT had no impact on CD4 cell counts.

-Most studies have shown that treatment interruption in children appears to result in only short periods of time off ART and yields only minimal potential benefits to counterbalance the risks and limited long-term follow-up data.
-Lower toxicity of current antiretroviral agents decreases the potential benefits of treatment interruptions.
-It is possible that short-cycle treatment strategies may be safe for some patients, but additional data are needed.
+Most studies have shown that treatment can only be safely interrupted in children with HIV for short periods of time.
+Furthermore, treatment interruption yields minimal potential benefits to counterbalance the risks associated with the use of this strategy, and there is a limited amount of long-term follow-up data.
+The lower toxicity of current antiretroviral agents decreases the potential benefits of treatment interruptions.
+It is possible that SCT strategies may be safe for some patients, but additional data are needed to support the use of these strategies.
 At the present time, the Panel does not recommend structured treatment interruption in the clinical care of children with HIV; additional studies of treatment interruption strategies in specific situations may be warranted.

 - Mekonen T, Mulang R, Nghimbwasha H, et al. Structured antiretroviral treatment interruptions in vertically HIV-1 infected children with complete pro-viral DNA PCR reversions in Namibia, following durable viral suppression, led to rapid rebound viremias and significant immunologic destruction.
 Presented at: AIDS Conference.
 2016.
 Durban, South Africa.